BarbyKelly/blog/README.md

 - Thanks to tutor Oisin's guidelines, Developer learned from [this ReadMe](https://github.com/Dimitris112/rum-away-testp4/blob/main/TESTING.md) how to add an extra file to document testing, and how to format testing tables.
 Due to part of the testing going missing from Testing.md, as Developer was on powershell terminal, instead of bash (tutor Rebecca helped developer to solve powershell/bash incident), Developer moved all of the testing back to Readme.md

+- Developer used [Simple Image Resizer](https://www.simpleimageresizer.com/resize-image-to-50-kb) to resize images for bookblog and readme.
+Due to parts of the bookblog having to be restored, and volume of images, not all of the images have been resized

 [Back to Content](#content)